mfaustin/ProjectOne558/README.md

 1.  `getSpeciesNameID` This function returns a data frame with a list of possible species names and id values so that the user will know what is available.
-Optional sorting my name is provided.
+Optional sorting by name is provided.

 ``` r
 getSpeciesNameID <- function(sortName=FALSE){